trex-paxos/trex-paxos-jvm/README.md

 The core algorithm uses only two protocol messages, `prepare(_,N,)` and `accept(_,N,_))` where `N` is called a ballot number or a proposal number.
 Nodes promise to reject protocol messages associated with a lower number than the last `N` they did not reject.
 This means each node stores the highest `N` it has previously acknowledged.

-If you have been taught Paxos before, you may be surprised to learn that nodes must make promises to both message types.
+If you have studied Paxos before, you may be surprised to learn that nodes must make promises to both message types.
 Lamport talks about this fact in a video lecture.
 He describes it as the only ambiguity in his 2001 paper Paxos Made Simple.
 He explains that this detail is included in his formal TLA+ specification of the Paxos Algorithm.

 The number `N` must be unique to a given node for the algorithm to be correct.
 Lamport writes (p.
 8):